For my friends across the Pond

 In the last couple of decades, however, with the pervasiveness of American television and culture in England, the custom of celebrating Halloween is in the ascendancy, and many children are now going for the double treat: candy on October 31, money for November 5.

 Oh, and yes, the main character “V” in the movie V for Vendetta wears a mask that is a caricature of Guy Fawkes.
-This visage is becoming something of an anarchist icon both in the UK and elsewhere.
-Americans may know this folk verse from that movie:
+This visage is becoming an anarchist icon both in the UK and elsewhere.
+Americans may know this folk verse about Guy Fawkes from that movie:

 The fifth of November,